YasmminClaudino/MyPersonalLibrary/README.md

 - **Search for Books**: Find books using the Google Books API.
 - **Manage Reading Lists**: Organize books into "Read," "Currently Reading," and "Want to Read" lists.

+## Current App Design

-Current our app loooks like this, but we are working to improve our prototype
+Currently, our app looks like this, but we are working to improve our prototype.

 1. **Login Screen**

    <img src="dummy_login.png" alt="Login Screen" title="Login Screen" width="300"/>

-   - The user enters a username and password and if it wants to keep it logged in to simulate a login.
+   - Users can enter their username and password, with an option to stay logged in for convenience.

 2. **Search Books**